reinhart1010/nix/docs/en/common/git-send-email.md

 Patches can be specified as files, directions, or a revision list.
 More information: <https://git-scm.com/docs/git-send-email>.

-- Send the last commit in the current branch:
+- Send the last commit in the current branch interactively:

 `git send-email -1`